QueenieCplusplus/VM_Network/README.md

                to Prod 10.0.0.25
                to Test2 10.0.0.26

-2. cfrm the  has connectivity with other 3 VMs.
+2. cfrm the Prepod has connectivity with other 3 VMs.

 3. on Host1, use below cmd to cfrm the PreProd has a VitualSubnetld property val of 0.